ferllop/narciso/README.md

 ./run.sh npm start -- silent
 ```

-Use a cron in your server to run the app once a month for example.
+Use a cron in your server to run Narciso once a month for example.
-Be careful not to make the services that you scrape angry launching this process very often.
+Be careful not to make the services that you scrape angry launching Narciso very often.

 ## Configuration